 - Drink two to three liters of water daily (about 100 ounces).

-Clean Eating is the original diet.
+Clean eating is the original diet.
 Many of the recommendations might seem like common sense.
 On the whole, it corresponds to the usual nutritional recommendations.
 To get the most out of the clean eating lifestyle, eat lots of fresh vegetables, fruits, and whole-grain products.
 Limit salt, sugar, and unprocessed foods when possible.
 If you are also concerned about calorie intake, keep in mind that these whole foods will typically be lower in calories than processed foods.
 Here is a roasted sweet potato recipe that fits all the clean eating criteria!